Sensu administrators control access by authentication and authorization.

 Authorization establishes and manages user permissions: the extent of access users have for different Sensu resources.
 Configure authorization with role-based access control (RBAC) to exercise fine-grained control over how they interact with Sensu resources.

-Sensu web UI and sensuctl command line tool users can authenticate via built-in basic authentication provider or Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC) when external authentication providers are configured by the administrator.
+Sensu web UI and sensuctl command line tool users can authenticate via built-in basic authentication provider or Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC) when the administrator configures external single sign-on (SSO) authentication providers.

 Use built-in basic authentication